-Beserk has a great range of pop culture and quirky umbrellas to keep dry, while remaining funky and stylish on those rainy days.
-Alternative brands Kreepsville 666 and Sourpuss have supplied some super cute and very gothic unbrellas and parasols.
+Beserk has a great range of pop culture and quirky umbrellas to keep dry while remaining funky and stylish on those rainy days.
+Alternative brands Kreepsville 666 and Sourpuss have supplied some super cute and very gothic umbrellas and parasols.

 First things first, Umbrella versus Parasol - what is the difference?
-Well that is easy - they both are designed to keep you protected from the elements!
-An umbrella is designed to keep the rain away during rainy weather, and is manufactured as such.
-A parasol is the opposite - it blocks the harmful rays of the sun.
-Basically they both perform the same function, however a parasol is more likely to be made of materials that are not conducive to wet weather.
+Well, that is easy - they both are designed to keep you protected from the elements!
+An umbrella is designed to keep the rain away during rainy weather and is manufactured as such.
+A parasol is an opposite - it blocks the harmful rays of the sun.
+Basically, they both perform the same function, however, a parasol is more likely to be made of materials that are not conducive to wet weather.
 Parasols are sometimes called sunshades.
 An umbrella may also be called a brolly (UK slang).

 Enjoy being outside in any weather and still look awesome!